yohannestayez/Telegram-based-e-commerce/notebooks/README.md

    - Follow the instructions in the notebook to process the data and prepare it for labeling.

 ### 4. Run the NER Labeling Script:
-   - After preprocessing, run the `main.py` script (if applicable) to apply the NER model and custom labeling rules to the dataset.
+   - After preprocessing, run the finetunning model's notebooks to apply the NER model and custom labeling rules to the dataset.
    - The final labeled data will be saved in `labeled_data_conll.txt`.

 ## NER and Labeling Process

 ### 1. **NER Model**:
-   - The script uses the `Masakhane` pre-trained model to extract location (LOC), organization (ORG), and miscellaneous (MISC) entities from messages.
+   - The script uses the `mbeukman/xlm-roberta-base-finetuned-amharic-finetuned-ner-amharic` pre-trained model to extract location (LOC), organization (ORG), and miscellaneous (MISC) entities from messages.

 ### 2. **Custom Labeling**:
    - In addition to the NER model, a custom rule-based approach is used to identify prices (ETB, Birr, $, etc.) and additional location names (e.g., Addis Ababa, Mekelle, Bole, etc.).